johnflavin/flavin-tools/README.md

 I mostly use it to ping my phone at the end of some long-running process like transcoding a movie.

-This script is a little old, but it does work.
-It could probably use a once-over, though.
-For instance, right now it relies on having the API keys in a file.
-Today I'd probably keep those in the keychain and use the `security` command to get them out.

 ## homebrew-update.sh
 Update everything I have installed from homebrew.